TStrothjohann/chitter/README.md

 ------

 * To secure the passwords they are stored encrypted by bcrypt in the database.
-* I have used data mapper and postgres to save the data.
+* I have used data mapper and PostgreSQL to save the data.
-* You only can send messages if you are logged in.
+* You can only send messages if you are logged in.
-* I have included a simple profile page
+* I have included a basic profile page.